JWHolding/pythonBasics/README.md

 # pythonBasics
-## Some basic Python stuff when working with a class
+## Some basic Python code when working with Shafeeq